puibtx/puibtx-s-mechanical-keyboard/README.md

 Now, we need to generate a keyboard matrix.
 To learn what a matrix is, you can read (https://github.com/EanNewton/Awesome-Keebs/blob/main/tutorials/How%20to%20make%20a%20keyboard%20-%20the%20matrix.md)

 once again, grab the layout you have designed and put it in https://kbfirmware.com/.
-Under the wiring tab, we can see how many rows and columns you need to complete the matrix, but remember the number of pins on an Arduino nano is limited.
+Under the wiring tab, we can see how many rows and columns you need to complete the matrix, but remember the number of pins on an Arduino MICRO is limited.
 Thus, you need to reduce the number of columns and rows required for the keyboard.

 For example, the default wiring for my layout is: